mikedilger/backsnap/README.txt

 But it DOES need rsyncd, sshd, and nfs services (and in the future, squashfs), and it needs each of these to be configured as described here.

 X) Create an empty directory to store backups.

-Make sure there is enough space.
-For the default 8 backups spanning up to 128 days, without squashfs, you may need 1.5x to 3x of the original space, but this of course depends upon your usage.
+   X.a)  SPACE:  Make sure there is enough space.
+For the default 8 backups
+         spanning up to 128 days, you may need 1.5x to 3x of the original space, but this of course depends upon your usage.

+   X.b)  FILESYSTEM:  The delete takes a long time on most filesystems.
+XFS
+         has fast deletes, and is recommended.
+However reiserfs saves space with small files, so that is also a fairly good choice.

+   X.c)  DISK:  Raid redundancy is not needed on the backup because backups
+         are already a redundant copy.

 X) Install sshd, and configure it to run at boot